yogesh-studypad/cocos-docs/manual/code-ide/ds-5/en.md

-# ARM DS-5 Promote Android Development
+# ARM DS-5 Promote Android Game Development

 ## 1. What is DS-5?
 ARM<sup>®</sup> DS-5 Development Studio is built on the standard Eclipse development environment providing outstanding windows management, project management, and C/C++ source code editing tools.
 DS-5 brings a huge number of features specific to ARM to the Eclipse platform, making it the most powerful toolchain available for ARM software development.